rickyes/cpython.wasm/README.md

 ## CPython.wasm

-Compiling CPython into WebAssembly based on Emscripten
+Compiling CPython to WebAssembly based on Emscripten